-While your food truck’s name might not make or break your business, but having the right name can have a huge influence on your success, especially in its early stages.
+The name for your food truck might not make or break your business, but having the right name can have a huge influence on your success, especially in its early stages.
 Coming up with a memorable name is one of the first steps in the branding of your mobile business, and a great name is the beginning of a great brand.
 Your food truck or cart’s name should be memorable and create a certain feeling when heard.

 The name you choose is truly the first impression people have of your mobile business.
 If you are new to the area, and people don’t know anything about you, they will make a decision based on the name you select.